lgray52/CapstoneProject/README.md

 <b> 02.13.23 - 02.17.23</b>: This week we began to design and create the desk trebuchet.
 While we initially planned on a whipper counterweight, we instead settled on trying a flywheel design.
 We finished our initial design in onshape and cut out the different parts from acrylic.
 We have our frame done and will begin working on a tiny sling next week.

+<b> 02.20.23 - 02.24.23 </b>: This week we finished the frame of the mini trebuchet, including the sick flames on the side.
+We weighted the flywheel arm so that it rotatates smoothly without being stopped by gravity, and put hot glue dots on either side of the arm to keep it from slipping.
+Additionally, we designed and printed small parts for a pulley system with a hand crank to wind up the wheel to launch speed.
+We had to make a couple fixes, including re-drilling the holes that hold the main axle since they were inexplicably printed slightly crooked.
+Next week we plan to finish a tiny sling and figure out a release system.

 # Projectile